Power Apps – Canvas Apps (Part 1)

-Power Apps is defined as a suite of apps, services, connectors and data platform.
+Power Apps is defined as a suite of apps, services, connectors, and data platforms.
 It provides an extensive application development environment to build apps as per your business needs.
-Various Online and on premises data sources are provided to connect with your business data to build your custom business apps.
+Various Online and on-premises data sources are provided to connect with your business data to create your custom business apps.

-Apps built using Power Apps have responsive design and therefore seamlessly runs on browser as well as in mobile – tablet devices.
+Apps built using Power Apps have a responsive design and, therefore, seamlessly run on the browser as well as in mobile – tablet devices.
 Your manual business processes are transformed into automated processes through these apps.

-Power Apps targets both business and professional developers.
-It provides a platform where non-techie can create apps without writing any code and professional developers can write a code to programmatically interact with data and metadata, to build complex business logic and to create custom connectors.
+Power Apps targets both business and SharePoint developers.
+It provides a platform where non-techie can create apps without writing any code, and SharePoint developers can write code to interact with data and metadata programmatically, to build complex business logic, and to create custom connectors.

-Building apps using Power Apps helps from professional developers to business analysts to develop apps with more intuitive tool that don’t need code, works faster with a data platform that connects various data sources together.
-You can build highly tailored and sophisticated applications without using any conventional app development approaches gives more flexibility and freedom.
+Building apps using Power Apps helps from SharePoint developers to business analysts to develop apps with more intuitive tools that don’t need code and work faster with a data platform that connects various data sources.
+You can build highly tailored and sophisticated applications without using any conventional app development approaches that give more flexibility and freedom.

 There are two types of apps: Canvas apps and Model-driven apps.

-To fabricate the user interface and experience in your desired way, the Canvas apps entertains that liberty to you.
-You can set look and feel of apps the way you want it.
+To fabricate the user interface and experience in your desired way, the Canvas app entertains that liberty to you.
+You can set the look and feel of apps the way you want it.
 You can link over 200 connectors and 100 templates in your app.
-The Canvas apps can be created for web, mobile and tablet applications.
+Canvas apps can be created for the web, mobile, and tablet applications.

-You can drag and drop elements which you require to create your canvas app.
-You can pull data from multiple data sources and combine into one app.
+You can drag and drop elements that you require to create your canvas app.
+You can pull data from multiple data sources and combine it into one app.

-You can start to build your app from one of the following ways:
+You can start to build your app in one of the following ways:

 - From a SharePoint list